EpiLink/EpiLink/docs/MaintainerGuide.md

 * `policy`/`policyFile`: The privacy policy, either directly written in the config file (`policy`), or as a path relative to the configuration file's location (`policyFile`)
 * `identityPromptText`: The text that is shown below the "Remember who I am" checkbox in the registration page.
 This should describe in a few words what the user should expect to happen if they check (or uncheck) the box.
 You can also put "See the privacy policy for more details".
 This is also HTML.

-All options are optional, but you SHOULD fill them in regardless.
-Not filling them in results in a warning.
-Filling both a in-config option *and* its file-based counterpart will result in an error, similar to `rulebook`/`rulebookFile`.
+All options are optional, but you should fill them in regardless.
+Not filling them in results in a warning in the start-up logs.
+Filling both an in-config option *and* its file-based counterpart will result in an error, similar to `rulebook`/`rulebookFile`.

 Seek legal advice if you do not know what to put in the terms of services or the privacy policy.
 These may not even be required if you are using EpiLink as part of an intranet infrastructure.

+You may also want to specify `contacts` in the [server configuration](#http-server-settings).